 Our expertise has helped us develop a patented rug cleaning solution that is %100 organic, pet-friendly, eco-friendly, chemical-free, and allergen-free for cleaning dog urine from rugs perfectly.

 We thoroughly inspect your stained rug to customize the proper rug cleaning process based on the rug’s age, condition, and construction.
 That helps cleaning the rug perfectly without damaging it during our 10-stage cleaning process.

-Khazai Rug Cleaning has been proudly at the service of Kentucky and southern Indiana residents with comprehensive Rug Cleaning & Repair services.
+Khazai Rug Cleaning has been proudly at the service of Washington DC with comprehensive Rug Cleaning & Repair services.

 If your cute puppy has left a pee stain on your valuable rugs, don’t panic!
 Just give us a call, and we’ll take care of the rest!